Karachi Kings: Anthems

-The anthem of the team for 2017 season titled "Dhan Dhana Dhan Hoga Re" was sung by Shehzad Roy.
+Karachi Kings' anthem for the inaugural season, was sung by Ali Azmat, titled "Dilon Ke Badshah".The anthem of the team for 2017 season titled "Dhan Dhana Dhan Hoga Re" was sung by Shehzad Roy.
 As for 2018 season, "De Dhana Dhan" was the team's official anthem sung again by Shehzad Roy.
+A little modified version of "De Dhana Dhan" was released by Shehzad Roy as the official anthem for the year 2019 and for 2020 Asim Azhar sang "Yeh Hai Karachi" which remained the title for the future anthems that came out in 2022 and 2023 which were also sung by Asim Azhar.
+2022 anthem featured Talha Yunus and for 2023, Ali Azmat and Raamis Ali joined with Asim Azhar to release a banger.

 Ambassadors

 Pakistani film stars Fahad Mustafa, Humayun Saeed and singer Shehzad Roy are the team's star ambassadors.

-Sponsors

 Rivalry

 Karachi Kings have an active rivalry with Lahore Qalandars, and is considered to be the biggest rivalry in the PSL due to the historic economic and cultural rivalry between the cities of the two teams.
 As of the 2022* season, both teams have played 14 times, with the Kings coming out victorious 8 times.
 Both teams have a large fan following which makes their matches more intense and interesting to watch.
 Both teams are known to be the expensive teams of PSL.